- Cycle to harbor towns on Brač and enjoy the island's incredible swimming

 Day 5: Cycle the historic and rugged island of Korčula

-Today's cycle is between the small villages of Račišće on the northern coast, and Lumbarda near the island's eastern peninsula.
+Today's cycle is between the small villages of Račišće on the northern coast and Lumbarda near the island's eastern peninsula.
 The route is just under 12.5 miles (20 km), and you can decide with your guide whether you prefer lunch en route or back on the boat.
-Either way, you'll have a free afternoon to explore and enjoy in the island at your leisure.
+Either way, you'll have a free afternoon to explore and enjoy the island at your leisure.

 Route: Račišće - Lumbarda

 Distance: 12.5 miles (20 km)